Your rights as a nursing parent in the workplace

 “In addition to federal protections, many states also have state-level protections in place,” says Rosenthal.
 “Your local city or state breastfeeding coalition or task force may have information for your local area.
 Often you can find those resources on their website or by reaching out to them.”

 While these laws are important to building a world with better breastfeeding support, you still have to advocate for yourself — and be prepared to have direct conversations with your employer about the time and space you need to pump.
 Going back to your job (or traveling for work-related responsibilities) shouldn’t mean your breastfeeding journey has to end.
 Know your rights and prepare for your return to work in advance by talking to your employer.
-They may offer breastfeeding support, such as an employee lactation program (like TLN’s Newborn Families program).
+They may offer breastfeeding support, such as an employee lactation program (like TLN’s Newborn Families program) which provides breastfeeding benefits and care for employees.

 If you run into trouble when you return to work, don’t be afraid to speak up.
 You can also reach out to the Department of Labor Wage and Hour Division by filing a complaint here.
 Your International Board Certified Lactation Consultant (IBCLC) can also help you determine how to advocate for your needs while returning to work in an insurance-covered consultation.